publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIX/m__us_usc_t42_s3056.md

             (N)

-                (i) will prepare an assessment of the participants’ skills and talents and their needs for services, except to the extent such project has, for the participant involved, recently prepared an assessment of such skills and talents, and such needs, pursuant to another employment or training program (such as a program under the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.) <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below </sup></sup> , the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
+                (i) will prepare an assessment of the participants’ skills and talents and their needs for services, except to the extent such project has, for the participant involved, recently prepared an assessment of such skills and talents, and such needs, pursuant to another employment or training program (such as a program under the Workforce Innovation and Opportunity Act ([29 U.S.C.
+3101][/us/usc/t29/s3101] et seq.), the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
 2301][/us/usc/t20/s2301] et seq.), or part A of title IV of the Social Security Act ([42 U.S.C.
 601][/us/usc/t42/s601] et seq.)) and will prepare a related service strategy;

                 (ii) will provide training and employment counseling to eligible individuals based on strategies that identify appropriate employment objectives and the need for supportive services, developed as a result of the assessment and service strategy provided for in clause (i), and provide other appropriate information regarding such project; and